ArneBHuset/holidaze-examproject/README.md

 - [stackoverflow](https://stackoverflow.com/)

 #### AI tools
-AI tools have been used for this project, not to do the developing and solve the broad problems, but as a tool to debug, proivde JSdocs, ensure typesafety and to improve small codeblocks where necessary.
+AI tools have been used for this project, not to do the developing and solve the broad problems, but as a tool to debug, provide JSDocs, ensure typesafety and to improve small codeblocks where necessary.